FAQs

 See our Contact page for our email, phone number and address.
 We’d love to hear from you.

 Please be aware that if delivery is outside the EU, your purchase may incur customs duties and other local/state/country taxes.
-We are not liable for these and, unfortunately, we can’t advise you in advance if they are likely to be incurred.
+We are not liable for these and, unfortunately, we can’t advise you in advance if they are likely to be incurred nor at what rates.

 For more information, see Shipping & Returns.

 We do offer returns and refunds for specific products and reasons.
+Perfumes and cosmetics’ sales are final on account of hygiene and health/safety.
 See our Shipping & Returns information for full details.

-Please note that cosmetic products must be returned unopened and in pristine condition / packaging to qualify for a refund.
 If you receive a product damaged or in an unfit state for other reasons, please get in touch with us immediately.
-We do not accept refunds on 1 or 2ml sample or complementary perfume vials.

-2ml samples are free with each 50ml eau de parfum purchased.
-This is to give you the chance to trial our fragrances before opening the larger flacon, which you can return to us for a refund (conditions apply – see below) or gift to someone.
+2ml samples are free with each 50ml eau de parfum purchased online.
+This is to give you the chance to trial our fragrances before opening the larger flacon.
+If the perfume doesn’t suit you, you can then gift the 50ml to someone else, unopened.

-We blend and mature our perfumes and formulate our spa skincare in our atelier-lab on the Maltese Islands which lie at the centre of the Mediterranean.
+We design and blend our perfumes in our atelier-lab on the Maltese Islands which lie at the centre of the Mediterranean.

 Luxury that’s planet friendly and without excess.